Publications

 Short Fiction Break ~ January 2026

-Sunlight On Water earned a Runner-Up award in The Write Practice's Fall 2025 Short Story Contest and was published in their partner digital magazine.
-The story: A young woman struggles to reconcile regrets after her father's death with startling revelations about the life he lived -- and the life he dreamed of living.
+Sunlight On Water earned a Runner-Up award in The Write Practice Fall 2025 Short Story Contest and was published in their digital magazine.
+The story: A grieving young woman must reconcile regrets after her father's death with startling revelations about the man she thought she knew -- and the life he dreamed of living.

 September 2025